Mike Fink Keel Boats: Closing

 At about 5:30 p.m. on May 17, 1997, the Disneyland Gullywhumper boat began to rock side to side.
 It capsized, dumping a full boatload of passengers into the Rivers of America, leaving several with minor injuries.
 The boat was removed from the waters for inspection and neither the Gullywhumper nor the Bertha Mae returned for the next operating season.
 The Bertha Mae was put up on Disney's eBay auction site and was sold for $15,000 to Richard Kraft, and was later featured in a scene from Kraft's documentary Finding Kraftland.
 It was billed as an unseaworthy craft.

 The Gullywhumper returned to Disneyland's Rivers of America as a prop and was moored on Tom Sawyer Island where passengers on the Davy Crockett's Explorer Canoes, the Sailing Ship Columbia, and the Mark Twain Riverboat could see it while passing.
 Eventually, hull damage caused the boat to flood and sink, and it was finally removed from public view in April 2009.

-A former Mike Fink Keel Boat from the Magic Kingdom's version of the attraction today sits as a non-functional prop on the banks of Tom Sawyer Island.
+A former Mike Fink Keel Boat from the Magic Kingdom's version of the attraction previously sat as a non-functional prop on the banks of Tom Sawyer Island until the island's closure in 2025.

 Regarding its status at Disneyland Paris, the attraction does not appear anymore on the Park Guides or Maps.
 After a short opening during the summer 2010, the attraction is currently closed and hidden from the view of visitors with "Danger: Bear Cave" signs surrounding it.
 The reasons for its closure or lack of operation are not clear, but some may suggest the following: small capacity (only two boats) generating great waiting lines, required extensive training to operating Cast Members (first aid, navigation procedures, etc.), and the extremely poor and dirty condition of the Rivers of the Farwest Lake make the Riverboats a non-suitable attraction for Disneyland Paris.